 The owner of the registration of a trademark may at any time request the cancellation of his/her registration.
 If a license, pledge or seizure has been recorded, however, the owner of the trademark can request cancellation only jointly with the licensee, the pledgee or the creditor respectively.
-The cancellation shall always be effective for the whole territory of the BES islands.
-However, the voluntary cancellation may be restricted to one or some of the goods or services for which the trademark is registered.
+The cancellation shall always be effective for the whole territory of Curaçao.
+However, it may be restricted to one or some of the goods or services for which the trademark is registered.